 We believe that all children have the right to access ICT in support of their learning.
-In order to ensure that children with special educational needs
+In order to ensure that children with special educational needs achieve their very best, the delivery of the computing curriculum and outcomes are adapted accordingly.
+(See our Adaptions to the wider curriculum) document.

-Where appropriate, ICT is used to support SEN children on a one to one basis.
-Where children receive additional support, in particular some software systems are used to support language, spelling or reading development.
+Where appropriate, technology is used to support SEND children in class and through intervention programmes.
+Where children receive additional support, technology could be used to support the development of language, spelling, fluency, reading and writing.